MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

     - In the **Entity** list, select the table on which you want to base the process.

-         The table you select affects the fields available for steps that can be added to the first stage of the process flow.
-If you don’t find the table you want, make sure the table has the Business process flows (fields will be created) option set in the table definition.
+         The table you select affects the columns available for steps that can be added to the first stage of the process flow.
+If you don’t find the table you want, make sure the table has the Business process flows (columns will be created) option set in the table definition.
 You cannot change this after you save the process.
 1. Select **OK**.

      The new process is created, and the business process flow designer opens with a single stage created for you.